-Q: Won't an alumni af filiate take too much of my time.
-Won't I have to be at every meeting?

-A: You'll notice it takes very little of your time as you learn to delegate and trust others to help out.
+- Q: Won't an alumni affiliate take too much of my time.
+Won't I have to be at every meeting? - A: You'll notice it takes very little of your time as you learn to delegate and trust others to help out.
 Make your expectations about your time commitment clear at the beginning.
-Have your local FFA president or alumni chairperson serve as the liaison between the chapter and affiliate as Oldfield does in Scott County, Ky.

-Q: How do I get people to join an alumni affiliate?
+Have your local FFA president or alumni chairperson serve as the liaison between the chapter and affiliate as Oldfield does in Scott County, Ky. - Q: How do I get people to join an alumni affiliate?

 A: You don't have to do it yourself.
-Provide a list of goals and accomplishments for your program and how it will benefit your students and community (For more ideas on how to and shrimp dinner and appreciation night where parents are recognized for their support.
-"Having fun draws people out," Madsen says.
+Provide a list of goals and accomplishments for your program and how it will benefit your students and community (For more ideas on how to recruit and retain members see pages 4-19 and 4-20).